microsoft/JSTSdocs/articles/troubleshooting/index.md

 > often more fruitful when the underlying mechanics and the reason for changes are understood.
 > Many of the details below may be skipped over if not useful or interesting.

+## No IntelliSense, formatting, refactoring, etc.

+If the language service for JavaScript & TypeScript doesn't appear to be running at all, basic installation, configuration, and operation should be verified first.

+### Installation

+ - Under the VS installation folder, ensure the language service files are present.
+For a default installation of the Enterprise Edition, this would be under a path similar to `"C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\CommonExtensions\Microsoft\TypeScript"`
+ - Ensure the TypeScript SDK is also present.
+For a default installation, this would be under a path similar to `"C:\Program Files (x86)\Microsoft SDKs\TypeScript\2.5"` (Or the `2.3` folder, if on an earlier release than Visual Studio 2017 Update 5).
+ - In Visual Studio itself, open the `Help / About` menu, and ensure that `"TypeScript Tools"` is listed.

+If an installation failure is still suspected, the setup log files may prove useful.
+These are located under the `%TEMP%` folder, with names starting with `"dd_setup_"`.
+Locate the files with `"TypeScript"` in the name, and ensure the log contains a line near the end with text such as `"Installation completed successfully"` or `"Package executed successfully.
+Return code: 0"`.

+If the above and below investigations don't help, try repairing Visual Studio.

+### Configuration

+ - On the Visual Studio menu, open `"Tools / Extensions and Updates"`, and navigate to the `"Installed"` node.
+ Search for `"TypeScript"` and ensure the TypeScript Tools are listed, and are not disabled.
+ - Check the activity log at `"%APPDATA%\Microsoft\VisualStudio\15.0_<ID>\ActivityLog.xml"`.
+(Open this in Internet Explorer for easiest viewing).
+Look for any errors that mention `"TypeScript"` or `"CodeAnalysis"`.
+ - On occassion, the MEF cache can become corrupt.
+Delete the MEF cache files in `"%LOCALAPPDATA%\Microsoft\VisualStudio\15.0_<ID>\ComponentModelCache"`, and then from a Developer Command Prompt run `"devenv.exe /updateConfiguration"` to recreate it.

+### Operation

+ - With a JavaScript or TypeScript file open, check Task Manager to see if the Node.js process is running.
+ To do this, click `"More Details"` on the bottom left (if present), go to the `"Details"` tab, right click on the column headings and select the `"Command Line"` column, and locate the `node.exe` process which is running the `"tsserver.js"` script.
+If this is not present, the language service is not starting, (or failing), for some reason.
+ - You can enable detailed logging by setting an environment variable.
+From a Developer Command Prompt, set the TSS_LOG environment varaible using something like `"SET TSS_LOG=-file C:\temp\logs\tsserver.log -level verbose"` and restart Visual Studio.
+After attempting to edit a JavaScript of TypeScript file, see if this file is present.
+ If it is, look for any errors or exceptions that are happening internally.

 ## Language service is disabled
 You may get a bar along the top of the editor with text that reads "The JavaScript language service has been disabled for the following project(s)", as shown below.